The-Lab-LaBella/LaBellaLabHandbook/README.md

 	Develop an independent research project with three research projects/papers/chapters.
 Keep your thesis chapters in mind at all times.
 Science is full of tangents and fruitful side projects but be mindful that a complete thesis is your ticket to the next phase of your career.

 	Explore your career options.
-Be open minded and take the time to examine your priorities and how they line up with various career options.
+Be open-minded and take the time to examine your priorities and how they line up with various career options.

 	Apply for funding where appropriate.
 Writing grants and receiving feedback is a valuable experience even if you don’t receive full funding.

 	Be aware of deadlines from the department.
 Do you need to have a committee meeting?
 Are there forms to fill out?

-	Mentor and collaborate with other (newer) masters, graduate and undergraduates students .
+	Mentor and collaborate with other (newer) masters, graduate and undergraduates students.
 This will get you important mentorship experience and can provide data for your work.

 	Present, publish, and promote your work to the best of your ability.